CprimeLearningLabs/terraform-azure-intro/labs/lab-3.4-Database/lab3.4-postgresql_database.md

 Let’s confirm you can connect to the database server.

-(NOTE:  The current firewall rule restricts access only from the private subnet.
+(NOTE:  The current firewall rules restrict access only from within the virtual network.
 For this lab, we will temporarily grant access from the Azure Cloud Shell.)

 In Azure Portal, in the Connection Security screen for the database server, see the setting for “Allow access to Azure services”.
 Change the setting to Yes.
 Click Save icon to save the change.
 You may need to wait a minute or so to get a pop-up notification that the change was successfully changed.